rakinishraq/prisma/README.md

 Prisma uses [pywal](https://github.com/dylanaraps/pywal/) to generate color schemes and apply them to Discord, Obsidian, Alacritty, etc. to match Wallpaper Engine animated wallpapers or static Windows wallpapers.
 It can automatically choose new ones from your library everyday.

 In it's current state, Prisma requires basic terminal skill.

-If you'd rather use a GUI, Nyx is coming soon and will contain graphical installers and settings for Linux-like tools/WSL.
+Prisma is released under the [GNU General Public License v3.0](COPYING).

 ## General Usage